Alex White (baseball): Colorado Rockies

 On July 30, 2011, White was traded to the Colorado Rockies with Drew Pomeranz, Matt McBride, and minor leaguer Joe Gardner for Ubaldo Jiménez.
-With the Rockies, White did not enjoy his half season of 2011 with Colorado, as his ERA sat at 8.42 in 7 starts, he also surrender 12 home runs in just 36.1 innings.
+With the Rockies, White did not enjoy his half season of 2011 with Colorado, as his ERA sat at 8.42 in 7 starts, he also surrendered 12 home runs in just 36.1 innings.

 On September 10, 2012, White hit his first career home run off Ryan Vogelsong of the San Francisco Giants.
 In 23 games (20 starts) for the Rockies, White finished the season with a record of 2–9 in 98 innings.

 Houston Astros

 On December 4, 2012, White was traded to the Houston Astros with minor leaguer Alex Gillingham for Wilton López and a player to be named later or cash from the Astros.
 The player was later named as outfielder Jose Monzon.

 On April 11, 2013, White underwent Tommy John surgery causing him to miss the rest of the 2013 season.

 On April 7, 2015, White was designated for assignment.
 White was released by the team on June 8, 2015.